 Although its weight is higher in the bones and teeth, it is found in many organs and systems in the body and contributes to their proper functioning.

-Here are 11 of the most important benefits of calcium
+Here are 11 of the most important benefits:

 1) It regulates blood pressure.

-2) Due to calcium, muscles respond to commands given by the nerves.
+2) Due to this mineral, muscles respond to commands given by the nerves.

 3) It has an essential role in blood clotting,